openelb/website/content/en/docs/Concepts/bgp-mode.md

 This document describes the network topology of PorterLB in BGP mode and how PorterLB functions in BGP mode.

+The BGP mode is recommended because it allows you to create a high availability system free of failover interruptions and bandwidth bottlenecks.
+To use the BGP mode, your router must support BGP and Equal-Cost Multi-Path (ECMP) routing.
+If your router does not support BGP or ECMP, you can use the Layer 2 mode to achieve similar functionality.

 ## Network Topology

 The following figure shows the topology of the network between a Kubernetes cluster where PorterLB is installed and a peer BGP router.